DeepDhameliya/Time-Tracker/README.md

 # Survey Application

 This is a time tracker application built using HTML, CSS, and JavaScript for the frontend, Node.js for the backend, and PostgreSQL as the database.
-The application allows users to register, log in, and participate in surveys created by an admin.
+The application allows users to register, log in, and track their work hours, while the admin can monitor and view user timings.

 ## Features